Enterprise In-Plant Leader Hub

 | Institutional | Contribution to the organization's most important work | End-user satisfaction, tracked by department and trended over time | Is the shop helping the organization move its work forward? |

-| Risk Management | Documentation, data handling, and governance discipline | Job documentation completeness — can you answer a compliance question on demand? | If something goes wrong, is the shop the source — or the safeguard? |
+| Risk Management | Documentation, data handling, and governance discipline | Job documentation completeness.
+Can you answer a compliance question on demand? | If something goes wrong, is the shop the source, or the safeguard? |

 Each pillar playbook in this hub adds sub-metrics that roll up into these four domains.
 Information Governance deepens the Risk Management column.
 Institutional & Outward-Facing deepens the Financial and Institutional columns.
 You don't need all of them on day one.
 The four anchor metrics above are the ones that travel regardless of where you start.